nathsatyabrata/Automating-Linux-Patching-Process/README.md

    - Add host server private ip to hosts file

 4. Then we will automate the Precheck and Postcheck proccess using shell script.
+   - Login inside that user
+   - create precheck.sh and postcheck.sh file and paste the shell script.

-5. Write a Ansible script to automate everything.
+6. Write a Ansible script to automate everything.
+   - Write the yaml ansible script inside that user and run the script (ansible-playbook patching.yaml)